Azure/azure-docker4azureoms/docs/README.md

 ---
 title: Deploy Docker for Azure with OMS

-description: Learn how to deploy Docker for Azure with one click along with Operational Management Suite Container monitoring, using an ARM (Azure Resource Manager) Template and deploy service stacks
+description: Learn how to deploy Docker for Azure with one click along with Operational Management Suite Container monitoring, using an ARM (Azure Resource Manager) Template and deploy service stacks.

 keywords: docker, docker for azure , install, orchestration, management, azure, swarm, OMS, monitoring
 ---